ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 ### Upgrade Process

-Note that this design modifies how L2 upgrade auth is managed (moving that management into a single storage slot on L1), but does not change how upgrades to predeploy contracts are performed, ie. it can still be done either via a `TransactionDeposited()` event, or a [network upgrade automation transaction](https://github.com/ethereum-optimism/specs/blob/9f7226be064be0c87f90cbc6be6b0a4b4f58656a/specs/protocol/derivation.md#network-upgrade-automation-transactions).
+Note that this design modifies how L2 upgrade auth is managed (moving that management into a single storage slot on L1), but does not change how upgrades to predeploy contracts are performed.
+Predeploy upgrades can still be done either via a `TransactionDeposited()` event, or a [network upgrade automation transaction](https://github.com/ethereum-optimism/specs/blob/9f7226be064be0c87f90cbc6be6b0a4b4f58656a/specs/protocol/derivation.md#network-upgrade-automation-transactions).

 # Alternatives Considered